Image

 What Are Common Defenses Against Child Pornography Charges in Buchanan County, MO?

-The Combs Waterkotte skilled Buchanan County, MO child pornography defense team boasts a collective experience of over 60 years, dedicated to defending clients in Buchanan County, MO in cases similar to yours.
-While each case presents its own unique circumstances, our attorneys employ a variety of defense strategies, including:
+The Combs Waterkotte skilled Buchanan County, MO child pornography defense team has a combined 60-plus years of experience defending clients throughout Buchanan County, MO in cases just like yours.
+While every case is different with unique circumstances, some defense strategies our lawyers have used include:

 An Unintentional Possession Defense

-The basis of this defense, also commonly referred to as “unintended possession,” is that you didn’t mean to have child porn in your possession, or that the material did not belong to you.
-You also may not have even been aware of the existence of child porn.
-This may be used if child porn was discovered on a computer or hard drive that is shared, or to which individuals other than you may have had access without your knowledge.
-You also could have used an unsecured or shared network which enabled another individual to download child porn.
-An angry co-worker, employee, friend, ex-spouse, or other revengeful individual may be motivated to download child porn on your computer or hard drive in order to frame you in Buchanan County, MO.
+The basis of this defense, also commonly referred to as “unintended possession,” is that you didn’t mean to have child porn in your possession, or that the material didn’t belong to you.
+It could be applicable if child pornography was found on a shared computer or hard drive or on a device accessible to individuals other than yourself without your knowledge.
+An unintentional download through an unsecured network or the malicious actions of a vengeful ex-spouse or someone else in Buchanan County, MO could also be considered.

-Your knowledgeable Combs Waterkotte defense lawyer will work to establish that you were not aware of possessing child porn.
-Call us right away at (314) 900-HELP or contact us online.
+Your knowledgeable Combs Waterkotte defense attorney can establish the most important factor – that you didn’t possess child pornography to your knowledge.
+Call us now at (314) 900-HELP or contact us online.

-The internet poses various threats, and your computer may be exposed to viruses, spyware, malware, spam, or other elements without your knowledge.
+The internet poses various threats, and your computer is susceptible to viruses, spyware, malware, spam, or other elements without your knowledge.
 These intrusions could include child pornography or other obscene materials.
-Many individuals throughout Buchanan County and Missouri have files on their computers that they are unaware of.
+Many individuals throughout Buchanan County and Missouri have files on their computers that they are in the dark about.
 An accidental possession defense argues that you did not knowingly possess child pornography, emphasizing the unintentional nature of its presence on your device.

 Illegal Search and Seizure